isidore/MobProgrammingBook/manuscript/030_What Is Mob Programming.md

 When we work in a mob, many of these mistakes are detected the moment they occur.
 Mainly because somebody on the team has that knowledge.
 Sometimes simply because someone on the team is willing to ask a question.

 There are tremendous benefits to this just-in-time knowledge.
 And unfortunately, the cost of the delays is mainly hidden and does not show up on anybody's accounting sheet.
-We believe there would be much less resistance to mob programming if the hours programmers waste because of gaps in knowledge or understanding were actually accounted for.
+If the hours programmers waste because of gaps in knowledge or understanding were actually accounted for, there would be much less resistance to mob programming.

 In other words, everyone thinks that five people working by themselves means that everyone is working well independently.
 This is rarely the case.